KAINEN LAW GROUP, PLLC

 If you are getting divorced, even under the most amicable of circumstances, you are going through a challenging time right now.
 Everything is changing.
 Life may feel overwhelming, unpredictable, and perhaps at times, just downright painful.
 While there is no magic wand to wave which will fast forward you to the future when this is successfully behind you, we can offer you something that actually is pretty magical: a meditation practice.

 WAIT!
 I know.
-Most people's reaction to the idea of meditation included:
+Most people's reaction to the idea of meditation include:

 • I don't have time.